jcsmnt0/BubbleWrap.js/README.markdown

 * There are a couple constraints that come with the library:
   * `BubbleWrap.constraints.integer`: rejects any value that's not an integer (including NaN and Infinity)
   * `BubbleWrap.constraints.nonNegative`: rejects any value less than 0 (accepts NaN)
+* An existing object can be passed to BubbleWrap.wrap, and the object itself will be modified (no need to assign the return value to a new variable).

 Caveats
 -------